 It is agendaless event where people come together, create agenda under specific theme, and then learn from each other in small groups.
 Items in agenda can be anything: problems, situations, experiences, approaches, lectures, etc. related to the specific theme.
 Please take a read and watch couple of videos below to get you into the mood and ‘be prepared to be surprised’ on July 8!

 Training and certification is the initial step on your journey, but joining a user group is just as important.
 User groups help you stay current on best practices, share experiences and knowledge.
 You can also earn Category A or D SEUs toward your CSP certification through events organized by User Groups.

 What is Agile Latvia?

 Agile Latvia is a community with a goal to spread information about Agile practices amongst Latvian software development professionals and industry newcomers.
 Scrum Alliance User Groups number in the hundreds and are located around the world.
 Agile Latvia is the one near you and we are happy to help you!

-Our gratitude to
+Our Gratitude to